d2l-ai/d2l-en/chapter_introduction/index.md

 While regression models are great for addressing *how many?* questions, lots of problems do not bend comfortably to this template.
+For example,
-For example, a bank wants to add check scanning to its mobile app.
+a bank wants to add check scanning to its mobile app.
-This would involve the customer snapping a photo of a check with their smart phone's camera and the machine learning model would need to be able to automatically understand text seen in the image.
+This would involve the customer snapping a photo of a check with their smart phone's camera and the app would need to be able to automatically understand text seen in the image.
+Specifically,
-It would also need to understand hand-written text to be even more robust.
+it would also need to understand handwritten text to be even more robust, such as mapping a handwritten character to one of the known characters.
-This kind of system is referred to as optical character recognition (OCR), and the kind of problem it addresses is called *classification*.
+This kind of *which one?* problem is called *classification*.
-It is treated with a different set of algorithms than those used for regression (although many techniques will carry over).
+It is treated with a different set of algorithms than those used for regression although many techniques will carry over.

-In classification, we want our model to look at a feature vector, e.g., the pixel values in an image, and then predict which category (formally called *classes*), among some (discrete) set of options, an example belongs.
+In *classification*, we want our model to look at features, e.g., the pixel values in an image, and then predict which *category* (formally called *class*), among some discrete set of options, an example belongs.
-For hand-written digits, we might have 10 classes, corresponding to the digits 0 through 9.
+For handwritten digits, we might have ten classes, corresponding to the digits 0 through 9.
-The simplest form of classification is when there are only two classes, a problem which we call binary classification.
+The simplest form of classification is when there are only two classes, a problem which we call *binary classification*.
-For example, our dataset $X$ could consist of images of animals and our *labels* $Y$ might be the classes $\mathrm{\{cat, dog\}}$.
+For example, our dataset could consist of images of animals and our labels  might be the classes $\mathrm{\{cat, dog\}}$.
-While in regression, we sought a *regressor* to output a real value $\hat{y}$, in classification, we seek a *classifier*, whose output $\hat{y}$ is the predicted class assignment.
+While in regression, we sought a regressor to output a numerical value, in classification, we seek a classifier, whose output is the predicted class assignment.

-For reasons that we will get into as the book gets more technical, it can be hard to optimize a model that can only output a hard categorical assignment, e.g., either *cat* or *dog*.
+For reasons that we will get into as the book gets more technical, it can be hard to optimize a model that can only output a hard categorical assignment, e.g., either "cat" or "dog".
 In these cases, it is usually much easier to instead express our model in the language of probabilities.
-Given an example $x$, our model assigns a probability $\hat{y}_k$ to each label $k$.
-Because these are probabilities, they need to be positive numbers and add up to $1$ and thus we only need $K-1$ numbers to assign probabilities of $K$ categories.
-This is easy to see for binary classification.
-If there is a $0.6$ ($60\%$) probability that an unfair coin comes up heads, then there is a $0.4$ ($40\%$) probability that it comes up tails.
+Given features of an example,
+our model assigns a probability to each possible class.
-Returning to our animal classification example, a classifier might see an image and output the probability that the image is a cat $P(y=\text{cat} \mid x) = 0.9$.
+Returning to our animal classification example where the classes are $\mathrm{\{cat, dog\}}$, a classifier might see an image and output the probability that the image is a cat as 0.9.
-We can interpret this number by saying that the classifier is $90\%$ sure that the image depicts a cat.
+We can interpret this number by saying that the classifier is 90\% sure that the image depicts a cat.
 The magnitude of the probability for the predicted class conveys one notion of uncertainty.
 It is not the only notion of uncertainty